uviclibraries/linux/additional-resources.md

 - **[OMG Ubuntu](https://www.omgubuntu.co.uk)**: an online magazine that focuses mostly on Ubuntu, but now has a section dedicated other distros, including [Linux Mint](https://www.omgubuntu.co.uk/tag/linux-mint).
 Find tech tips, updates, help guides, and more on all things Linux.
 - **[Learn Linux TV](https://www.youtube.com/learnlinuxtv)**: this is a YouTube channel that advertises itself as the "ultimate resource for mastering Linux and open-source technology."
 It has step-by-step Linux tutorials, distro reviews, tech tips, and more.
-- **[Linux Journey](https://labex.io/linuxjourney)**: this site is mostly intended for software developers, but there are also some great resource for new Linux users in the "Grasshopper" resources.
+- **[Linux Journey](https://labex.io/linuxjourney)**: this site is mostly intended for software developers, but there are also some great resources for new Linux users in the "Grasshopper" section.
 For example, the [Getting Started](https://labex.io/lesson/linux-history) section has an excellent write-up called [Choosing a Linux Distribution](https://labex.io/lesson/choosing-a-linux-distribution).

 [NEXT STEP: Workshop Evaluation Survey](workshop-survey.html){: .btn .btn-blue }